 Zakes Abbott and his girlfriend Beth are driving through Yorkshire along the M1 on a rainy night.
 They are having problems in their relationship.
 As they drive, the back of a truck in front of them bursts open and Zakes is shocked to see a woman imprisoned inside.
 He goes to call the police but needs the licence number of the truck to give them but cannot see it because the licence plate is covered with mud.
 He becomes obsessed with getting close and finding the licence number.
 As they pull up at a roadside cafe/garage, Beth announces that she wants to split up.
 When Zakes returns from the bathroom, she is gone.
 He realises that she has been abducted by the driver of the truck.
 After finding the tires of the car punctured, he steals a vehicle to follow.
 His determined pursuit instead has him hunted by police and blamed for the dead bodies that the driver has left behind.

 Hush – not to be confused with the histrionic Jessica Lange-Gwyneth Paltrow melodrama Hush (1998) or the subsequent Mike Flanagan thriller Hush (2016) – was a directorial debut for Mark Tonderai.
 Tonderai was a former BBC radio host who moved into television.
 After Hush received moderate acclaim, Tonderai went to the US to direct the Jennifer Lawrence psycho-thriller House at the End of the Street (2012).
-This received poor notices and Tonderai has yet to direct any other films, although he did co-write Day of the Dead: Bloodline (2018) and has been active as a director on television in shows ranging from Doctor Who (2005- ) to Gotham (2014-9) and 12 Monkeys (2015-8).
+This received poor notices and it was several years before Tonderai returned to the director’s chair with the voodoo film Spell (2020).
+During this time, he also co-write Day of the Dead: Bloodline (2018) and has been active as a director on television in shows ranging from Doctor Who (2005- ) to Gotham (2014-9) and 12 Monkeys (2015-8).

 With Hush, Mark Tonderai creates a road movie psycho-thriller.
 The clear influence over almost any film that uses this theme is Steven Spielberg’s first film Duel (1971).
 The influence becomes obvious here with the story about one man on a motorway with a truck as nemesis.
 Moreover, the Duel influence is even further emphasised by the fact that we rarely get to see the face of the truck’s driver,.